jennydaman/paper2remarkable/README.md

 *For ArchLinux, paper2remarkable can be installed through the [Arch User Repository](https://aur.archlinux.org/packages/paper2remarkable/).*

+*For Nix/NixOS, paper2remarkable can run and/or be installed using
+[flake.nix](./flake.nix) e.g. `nix run github:GjjvdBurg/paper2remarkable -- --help`*

 The script requires the following external programs to be available:

 - [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/),